gopinathsjsu/team-project-code-rash/README.md

   - Customer can also modify and cancel bookings once he/she books it.

 ### Week Wise Design Decisions
-1. - Technologies to be used for frontend - Vannilla HTML CSS BS/ React JS/ ANT or Material UI?
+1. Technologies to be used for frontend - Vannilla HTML, CSS, Bootstrap, React JS, Ant Design or Material UI?
-2. - Technologies to use for the backend -Python Flask/Java Spring Boot/ Javascript Node JS?
+2. Technologies to use for the backend - Python Flask, Java Spring Boot or Node JS?
-3. - Database to be used -MySQL/MongoDB
+3. Database to be used - MySQL or MongoDB
-4. - Design patterns to use - Decided to use Chain of Responsibility and Strategy Patterns
+4. Design patterns to use - Decided to use Chain of Responsibility and Strategy Patterns
-5. - Rewards generation strategies- factors affecting rewards, when they change, events triggering them and more
+5. Rewards generation strategies- factors affecting rewards, when they change, events triggering them and much more.
-6. - Dynamic Pricing Strategies - What factors will contribute to a price of day
+6. Dynamic Pricing Strategies - How weekday, weekends, national holidays and festive seasons will contribute to the booking price of day?
-7. - Testing Strategies - tools to be used, which apis to test
+7. Testing Strategies - Tools to be used and which APIs to test?
-8. - Cloud Services strategies- AWS or Heroku, ECR or EC2 deployment and cloud related decisions
+8. Cloud Services strategies- AWS or Heroku, ECR or EC2 deployment and cloud related decisions?

 ### Feature Set
-1. - User can login/Signup
+1. User can login and register.
-2. - User can browse through various rooms available and filter using filters provided like room type and area
+2. User can browse through various rooms available and filter using filters provided like room type and location.
-3. - User can book room, modify reservation and cancel reservation
+3. User can book room, modify reservation and cancel reservation.
-4. - User can choose to use the available rewards while payment and can create multiple bookings using cart functionality
+4. User can choose to use the available rewards while doing payment and can create multiple bookings using cart functionality.
-5. - User can see his past bookings and available rewards using the myprofile section
+5. User can see his past bookings and available rewards by using his/her profile section.
-6. - Admin can add a room
+6. Admin can add a room.
-7. - Admin can see the existing booking
+7. Admin can see the existing booking and rooms of different hotels.
-8. - Dynamic pricing will charge for the rooms based on various factors like peak season, holiday season and weekends
+8. Dynamic pricing will be assigned for the rooms based on various factors like peak season, holiday season and weekends.
-9. - Rewards would be generated for the user using his history of successful orders and the current booking amount
+9. Rewards would be generated for the user using his history of successful orders and the current booking amount.
-10. - User can also view the details of the room
+10. User can also view the details of the room.